 The Company will continue to assess and identify electrification of heat workforce development opportunities by coordinating and collaborating with RI OER, the Division, RI Oil Heat Institute, Northeast Energy Efficiency Partnerships (NEEP), and other stakeholders.
-Specifically, the Company will work with RI Oil Heat Institute to support their Real-Jobs Grant, issued through the Department of Labor. that will support the necessary training for oil and propane contractors to transition to electric HVAC contractors.
+Specifically, the Company will work with RI Oil Heat Institute to support their Real-Jobs Grant, issued through the Department of Labor, to introduce and train oil and propane contractors to transition to for electric HVAC and weatherization contractors.